FIWARE-Ops/docs.TourGuide/docs/processing/fogflow/introduction.md

 [![System View](images/systemview.png)](images/systemview.png)

 As illustrated by the figure above, FogFlow can allow IoT service developers to quickly define and launch a data processing function over the cloud and edges in a transparent and efficient manner.
+The main features of FogFlow can be guided by the following three steps.

+1) Service developers define and submit fog functions with the provided function template

+2) Context producers start to producer the raw contextual data, which will trigger the relevant fog functions to be deployed on the fly for generating high level contextual situations.

+3) Situations are consumed by consumers